 If you’re looking to get even more stylish, venture over to FabIndia on Gopathi Narayanswami Road.
 If you don’t fancy a walk along some seriously dusty roads, hop into an autorickshaw.
 You’ll get there for less than 50 Rp and won’t be a sweaty mess while you’re trying on clothes.

-Shopping in Pondy Bazaar is easy because English is widely spoken and the stores are staffed to the gills with people waiting to help you.
+Shopping in Pondy Bazaar is easy for travellers because English is widely spoken and the stores are staffed to the gills with people waiting to help you.
 Some are friendlier than others, so if you run across a surly shop assistant, just look for someone else.
 Once your shopping is done in a particular store, the shop assistants may want to chat with you about where you’re from, what you’re doing in town etc. Reserve a little time for friendly chats.

 You’ll find the same thing happens around the open-air market stalls.
 Many shopkeepers called us over, not to sell us things, but to talk to us.
 We were totally taken aback by the lack of sales pressure in the bazaar.
 The phrase “just looking” was taken at face value by almost everyone and stall holders were happy to show their wares and then take “no thanks” for an answer.